thebarefoot/devlog/README.md

 ## 29 Aug, 2021
 First day of work.
 I'm getting things set up.
-New terminal: iTerm2, p10k.
+New terminal: iTerm2, p10k
-New VSCode theme: MacOS Modern.
+New VSCode theme: MacOS Modern
 New github: thebarefoot

 Having worked with IT since 2012, started coding in 2007, it's kind of embarassing that I got to 2021 witout having a proper profile here on github.